-A business strategy refers to the actions and decisions that a company takes to reach its business goals and be competitive in its industry.
-It defines what the business needs to do to reach its goals, which can help guide the decision-making process for hiring and resource allocation.
+A business strategy is an outline of the actions and decisions a company plans to take to reach its goals and objectives.
+A business strategy defines what the company needs to do to reach its goals, which can help guide the decision-making process for hiring as well as resource allocation.
 A business strategy helps different departments work together, ensuring departmental decisions support the overall direction of the company.

 Why is a business strategy important?